VoidVolker/overtime-tracker/README.md

 ## Initial requirements

 ### Models

 - [✓] Post -> date:date, rationale:text
 - [✓] User -> Devise
 - [✓] Admin -> STI
+- Auditlog - keep track of if a employee had overtime or not.

 ### Features

 - Approval worflow
-- SMS Messages -> link to approval logtime
+- [✓] SMS Messages -> link to approval logtime (TODO: inegrate with Heroku scheduler and turn)
 - [✓] Admin dashboard
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime